eleanorkonik/concatenate/README.md

 - Download the latest `main.js & mainfest.json` from [releases](https://github.com/eleanorkonik/concatenate/releases).
 - Create a new folder named 'obsidian-concatenate'
-- Place the three files in the folder (although honestly styles.css doesn’t matter)
+- Place the files in the folder
 - Place the folder in your .obsidian/plugins directory
 - Reload plugins
 - Activate the "Concatenate" plugin